City Manager Talks Cambridge Emergency Shelter, Discourages Street Closures in Council Meeting

 Harvard maintains that stake despite its April 2005 announcement that “the unique pattern of circumstances relating PetroChina to the crisis in Sudan counsels in favor of taking the extraordinary step of divestment.”

 Nearly a year later, Harvard announced that it would divest its stock in Sinopec, also known as the China Petroleum & Chemical Corp.
 Harvard said at the time that “the particular combination of circumstances bearing on Sinopec Corporation’s involvement in oil production activities in Sudan warrants the unusual step of divestment.”

 But Harvard still indirectly owns significant quantities of stock in both PetroChina and Sinopec.

-In its most recent federal regulatory filing, Harvard disclosed that it owns 492,493 shares in Barclays’ iShares FTSE/Xinhua China 25 fund.
-As of this afternoon, those shares were worth $53.7 million.
+In its most recent federal regulatory filing, the University disclosed that it owns 492,493 shares in Barclays’ iShares FTSE/Xinhua China 25 fund.
+As of yesterday evening, those shares were worth $51.3 million.

 NO EXPLANATION FROM UNIVERSITY

 Interim President Derek C. Bok, who has written widely on divestiture, said the iShares investments predated his tenure as president, which began July 1.
-University spokesman John D. Longbrake said the school declines to comment on individual investments.
+His spokesman, John D. Longbrake, said the school declines to comment on individual investments.

 The University has no direct control over the distribution of assets at either of the Barclays iShares funds.